qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 Share your plugin
 -----------------
 QGIS is hosting hundreds of plugins in the plugin repository.
 Consider sharing yours!
-It will extent the possibilities of QGIS and people will be able to learn from your code.
+It will extend the possibilities of QGIS and people will be able to learn from your code.
 All hosted plugins can be found and installed from within QGIS with the Plugin Manager.